 Proposals for abstracts must be submitted via our online system, and not via regular mail or email.
 The Program Committee will rate submissions based only on the information you provide, so please complete the abstract form carefully.
-Abstract submissions will be accepted through October 6, 2021 (8:59 pm PT).
+Abstract submissions will be accepted through October 6, 2021.
 Late abstracts will have lower priority, so please submit your abstract as soon as possible.
-You'll also want to take advantage of Early Bird Registration rate that also runs through October 6.
+You'll also want to take advantage of Early Bird Registration rate that also runs through October 1.